A Theoretical Analysis of Deep Neural Networks and Parametric PDEs: Introduction

 up to a uniform error of $\epsilon>0$, while having a size that is polylogarithmical in $\epsilon$, cubic in the size of the reduced basis, and at most linear in the size of the high-fidelity basis.

-\item \textit{Approximation of the continuous solution:} Next, we study the approximation of the non-discretized parametric map.
-To be able to make any approximation theoretical statements, we assume that $\Hil$ is a Hilbert space of functions.
-Concretely, we assume $\Hil \subset \{h\colon \Omega \to \R^k\}$, $\Omega \subset \R^n$, $n,k\in \N$.
-Under the assumption that there exists a RB the elements of which can be well approximated by DNNs, we demonstrate in Theorem \ref{thm:ApproxofU} that there exists a DNN approximating

-up to a uniform error of $\epsilon>0$ and the size of which depends polylogarithmically on $\epsilon$, whereas the dependence on the size of the RB is cubic. \end{enumerate}

-These results highlight the common observation that, if a low-dimensional structure is present in a problem, then DNNs are able to identify it and use it advantageously.
+This result highlights the common observation that, if a low-dimensional structure is present in a problem, then DNNs are able to identify it and use it advantageously.
 Concretely, our results show that a DNN is sufficiently flexible to benefit from the existence of a reduced basis in the sense that its size in the complex task of solving a parametric PDE does not or only weakly depend on the high-fidelity discretization and mainly on the size of the reduced basis.

-At this point we also highlight that we do not make any concrete assumptions on the shape of the reduced basis.
-In particular, we do not assume that this basis is made from polynomial chaos functions as in \cite{SchwabZech}.

-The task of finding the optimal DNNs the existence of which we prove in this work will not be further analyzed.
-It is, to some extent, conventional wisdom that DNNs can be trained efficiently with stochastic gradient descent methods.
-In this work, we operate under the assumption that given sufficient computational resources, this optimization can be carried out successfully, which was empirically established in the aforementioned works \cite{Khoo, RBNonlinearProblems, lee2018model, yang2018physics, raissi2018deep}.
+The main result is based on four pillars that are described in detail in Subsection \ref{sec:SimplifiedOverView}: First, we show that DNNs can efficiently solve linear systems, in the sense that, if supplied with a matrix and a right-hand side, a moderately-sized network outputs the solution of the inverse problem.
+Second, the reduced-basis approach allows reformulating the parametric problem, as a relatively small and parametrized linear system.
+Third, in many cases, the map that takes the parameters to the stiffness matrices with respect to the reduced basis and right-hand side can be very efficiently represented by DNNs.
+Finally, the fact that neural networks are naturally compositional allows combining the efficient representation of linear problems with the NN implementing operator inversion.

+In practice, the approximating DNNs that we show to exist need to be found using a learning algorithm.
+In this work, we will not analyze the feasibility of learning these DNNs.
+The typical approach here is to apply methods based on stochastic gradient descent.
+Empirical studies of this procedure in the context of learning deep neural networks were carried out in \cite{Khoo, RBNonlinearProblems, lee2018model, yang2018physics, raissi2018deep}.
+In particular, we mention the recent study in \cite{GeiPM2020}, which analyzes precisely the set-up described in this work and finds a strong impact of the approximation-theoretical behavior of DNNs on their practical performance.